alhill2920/Tennis-Prediction/README.md

 The function in R then compares the predicted numbers between two players and decides which player would be expected to win.

+## Contents

+1) winner.r - this is the R code for predicting the winner of a tennis match

+2) tennis_data.csv - this is the dataset used to create the model

+3) tennis-prediction-plotanalysis.docx - this is the brief analysis of the residual plots (available for download; includes the plots)

+4) model-analysis.md - this is the brief analysis of residual plots available to read on github (does not include the plots)

 ## How to Use

 Download the tennis.r file and the tennis_data.csv file.